amandabee/CUNY-data-skills/week06_plan.md

 What they don't say?
 "The photo above shows..." -- they do, however, tell us why we're looking at this picture.

+## One more pass.
+Revise your Gist to add framing.
+Give it a meaningful title, and put the bl.ocks.org URL on the assignments doc.
+Let's look these over.

 # Visual Encoding
 + [catalog](http://www.datavizcatalogue.com/)